Are Soft-Sided or Hard-Sided Pet Carriers Better for Car Travel?

 • Securing the Carrier: This is game-time.
 A carrier that's just loose in the car is a disaster waiting to happen.
 Whether it's a hard kennel that wedges securely or a soft carrier with robust seatbelt loops, make sure it doesn't slide or tip.

-• I learned this when my first soft carrier slid off the seat during a sharp turn, and Mr. Fluffernutter ended up half-in, half-out of my lap.
+An unsecured soft carrier can slide off the seat during a sharp turn, and Mr. Fluffernutter ended up half-in, half-out of my lap.
 Not ideal. petzymart.com stresses car travel safety.

 Making the Right Choice